 INTJ-A Personality Type

 Their introversion and sensitivity notwithstanding, INTJs are also J types.
 According to type theory, this means that they extravert their judgments (specifically, their thinking judgments), which is why they are often viewed by others as blunt and opinionated.
-Because INTJs don’t shy away from firmly and directly expressing their judgments and convictions, we can see why many would test as assertives (e.g., INTJ-A).
+Because INTJs don’t shy away from firmly and directly expressing their judgments and convictions, we can see why many might test as assertives (e.g., INTJ-A).

 In light of the above, we can see why INTJs might test as either the INTJ-T or INTJ-A personality type.
 We can also see why the addition of the T or A variable may do little to further our understanding of INTJs.
 The A element, in particular, seems to overlap significantly with the J preference (at least with respect to verbal assertiveness) and therefore verges on being redundant or superfluous.